Do Probiotics Control Psoriasis?

 What Is Psoriasis?

 Psoriasis is a chronic inflammatory disease characterized by red, itchy, scaly patches on the knees, elbows, trunk, and scalp.
 Psoriasis usually happens in early adulthood.
 In most cases, it affects only a few areas of the body.
 However, in severe cases, psoriasis can cover large body parts.
 The patches resolve and come back throughout a person's life.
-Psoriasis is not contagious, so it cannot transmit from one person to another.
+Psoriasis is not contagious, so it cannot be transmitted from one person to another.

 What Causes Psoriasis?

 Since it is an autoimmune disease, an immune system problem causes the skin to regenerate faster than average.
-Usually, skin cells are replaced every 10 to 30 days, but in psoriasis, new cells grow every three to 4 days.
+Usually, skin cells are replaced every 10 to 30 days, but in psoriasis, new cells grow every three to four days.
 This buildup of old cells replaced by new cells creates silver scales.
+Other factors that trigger an outbreak of psoriasis are:

 What Does Psoriasis Look Like?

 The signs and symptoms of psoriasis can vary from person to person.
+The most common signs and symptoms include:

 • Red patches of skin, often covered with thick, silvery scales.